Table of Contents

 14 Types of Casting Processes

-There are different types of casting processes, and each casting type has its own advantages and applications as per customer’s requirement.
+There are different types of casting processes, and each casting type has its own advantages and applications as per the customer’s requirements.
 Here, we explore the 14 types of casting processes.

 1. Sand Casting